 How did you learn to do this in Photoshop?

 A friend of mine that I met, a graphic artist was so supportive and he was like a big brother.
-He came over to my apartment and put Photoshop in my computer and I said, ‘I don’t know how to use it,’ and he said, ‘ You’ll figure it out.’
+He came over to my apartment and put Photoshop on my computer and I said, ‘I don’t know how to use it,’ and he said, ‘ You’ll figure it out.’
 And I did.
 I went through every button on Photoshop and figured it out myself.
 I get everything I need from it.
-There’s all kinds of other stuff that I never use.
+There are all kinds of other stuff that I never use.

 Mary Sullivan, who doesn’t like to paint.